Minimum Description Length Recurrent Neural Networks: Experiments

 \subsection{General measures}

-We will report on three measures: (i) ~\textbf{Accuracy}, calculated as the number of matches between the classes predicted with maximal probability and the ground truth, on the parts of the input that can be predicted deterministically; e.g., for $a^nb^n$, the deterministic parts are the first $a$ (assuming $n>0$), all $b$'s except the first one, and the end-of-sequence symbol; (ii)~\textbf{cross-entropy}, averaged by character for better comparability across set sizes, and compared with a baseline value calculated from the probability distribution underlying each task; (iii)~\textbf{probability max deviance}, i.e. the maximal observed absolute difference between the predicted and ground-truth probabilities.
+We will report on two measures: (i)~\textbf{Accuracy}, which we explain below based on each task's unique properties; (ii)~\textbf{Cross-entropy}, averaged by character for better comparability across set sizes, and compared with a baseline value calculated from the probability distribution underlying each task.

-We report on these measures for the training and test sets.
 Most originally, in some occasions we report on these measures on whole, infinite languages.
-This is made possible by the fact that MDL-optimized networks are relatively small and therefore transparent, allowing us to fully understand their inner workings.
+This is possible because, by design, MDL-optimized networks are just large enough for their task, allowing us to fully understand their inner workings.